facebook/react/docs/docs/reference-test-renderer.md

 testInstance.findByType(type)
 ```

-Find a testInstance that matches the provided type.
+Find a descendant testInstance that matches the provided type.

 ### `testInstance.findByProps()`